Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |2nd|1 Action|10 feet|V,S,|1 minute concentration|Transmutation|none|

 Two nodes appear in the air 10 feet appart and electric energy crackles between them accelerating anything that passes thru.
-A creature that passes through gains 30 movement speed until the end of its turn.
+The first time a creature would pass through the gate each round, they gain 30 feet movement speed until the end of its turn.
 A projectile that passes through gets a +1 to hit and deal 1d6 additional force damage

 As a bonus action on your turn you can move the gate 30ft.